Big retailers failing to cut fuel prices in line with wholesale cost, RAC warns

 He added: “This is really encouraging because the independents buy new stock less frequently than the supermarkets as they don’t sell as much, and consequently aren’t as well positioned as their rivals to be able to snap up fuel at lower prices when there are sudden market drops.”

+Mr King added: “Drivers have been taken for an expensive ride during the cost-of-living crisis at a time they can least afford it.”

+He said AA evidence given to the Competition and Markets Authority shows the fuel market is less competitive than the past, and called on the Government to deliver more fuel price transparency.

-A spokesperson for Sainsbury’s said: “We are committed to offering motorists great value and over the weekend we lowered the price of petrol and diesel across our forecourts.
+A spokesman for Sainsbury’s said: “We are committed to offering motorists great value, and over the weekend we lowered the price of petrol and diesel across our forecourts.
 We price locally and competitively.”

 The PA news agency has contacted Tesco, Asda and Morrisons for comment.